 In addition, students must submit the following requirements to email@example.com by April 1:

 - Submit a summary of research interests (500-800 words).

 - Submit a research-based writing sample, such as a peer reviewed publication, master’s thesis, or graduate-level paper of publishable quality.

-When all application documents have been received, the admissions department will inform the Center for Excellence in World Arts, who will evaluate all of the application documents and determine acceptance or denial for the PhD applicant.
 All accepted applicants will be allowed to begin Phase 1 (see below) of the PhD program and will be assigned a faculty adviser.